-In fact, since the mid-1980s, there has been a sudden avalanche of a new kind of vocabulary.
-Corporations, which so far had been economic entities, are being described as ‘information-based organizations’, ‘learning organizations’, ‘knowledge-creating companies’ or knowledge intensive organisations.
+Since the mid-1980s, there has been an avalanche of a new kind of vocabulary.
+Organizations, thus far, had been economic entities, are being described as ‘information-based organizations’, ‘learning organizations’, ‘knowledge-creating companies’ or knowledge intensive organisations.
 Instead of product-market strategies, the fashionable business discourse invokes core competencies, intangible assets, knowledge-based capabilities, intellectual capital, knowledge management etc. Consequently, in this 21st century of ours, terms such as intellectual capital, knowledge management, and knowledge mapping have increasingly become part of the corporate landscape.

 – Power, Cultural, Behavioural and Political issues